Make an Appointment: [email protected] | 949-257-2759

 • Pretending the sexual betrayals never happened

-• Escapism behaviors including indulging avoiding the reality of the betrayal, alcohol and substance use, promiscuous sex, disordered eating, shopping, and attention-seeking
+• Escapism behaviors, including indulging in avoiding the reality of the betrayal, alcohol and substance use, promiscuous sex, disordered eating, shopping, and attention-seeking

 Your Intuition Is On Point

-If you feel that something is not quite right, then it is probably true.
-Trust your instincts.
-If your partner turns it around and states that you are crazy, realize that they are gaslighting to make you second guess yourself.
-This makes you doubt your intuition yourself and making you feel like you are crazy or that it is your fault liberates them of the guilt of their behavior.
+If something is not quite right, it is probably true.
+You can trust your instincts.
+If your partner turns it around and states that you are crazy, realize that they are gaslighting you.
+Gaslighting is a form of emotional abuse where the abuser makes the victim doubt their own sanity or perception.
+This makes you doubt your intuition and feel like you are crazy or that it is your fault, liberating them of the guilt of their behavior.

 The discovery that your partner/spouse has a sexual addiction is devastating, causing you to question your self-worth, attractiveness, the relationship/marriage, your judgment in choosing your partner/spouse, the time you invested into this relationship/marriage, the trust in the connection that you provided, and the life that you have built together.